-With the exception of property, plant & equipment, the company has determined that all assets are held to back private health insurance liabilities and their accounting treatment is set out on the following pages.
+With the exception of property, plant & equipment, the company has determined that all assets are held to back private health insurance liabilities and their accounting treatment is set out below.

 Financial instruments

 Initial recognition and measurement:

 Financial instruments, incorporating financial assets and financial liabilities, are recognised when the entity becomes a party to the contractual provisions of the instrument.
 Trade date accounting is adopted for financial assets that are derived within timeframes established by marketplace convention.